abrarsaraf/Stock-Market-Data-Analysis/README.md

 ## Dataset Used
 <a href="https://github.com/abrarsaraf/Stock-Market-Data-Analysis/blob/main/ADANI%20ENTERPRISES%20LIMITED.ods">Dataset</a>

+## ❓ Questions / Key Performance Indicators (KPIs)
+This project is driven by key analytical questions and performance indicators designed to assess the historical stock performance of Adani Enterprises Limited:

+1 Stock Price Trends

+~ What are the daily, weekly, and monthly trends in stock prices over the selected period?

+~ How has the closing price evolved over time?

+2 Trading Volume Analysis

+~ What are the patterns in daily trading volumes?

+~ Are there any volume spikes, and how do they align with price movements?

+3 Price Volatility

+~ How volatile is the stock over specific periods?

+~ What is the average daily price range or standard deviation?

+4 Highs and Lows

+~ What are the highest and lowest stock prices in the selected timeframe?

+~ On which dates did these price extremes occur?

+5 Moving Averages

+~ What are the short-term and long-term moving averages (e.g., 7-day, 30-day)?

+~ How do they help identify bullish or bearish trends?

+6 Return on Investment (ROI)

+~ What would have been the return if an investment was made at different points in time?

+7 Time-based Filtering

+~ How does the stock perform when filtered by specific months, quarters, or years?

 ## 🔍 Project Process
 This project follows a structured approach to analyze stock market data of Adani Enterprises Limited using Power BI: